15 Awesome Things To Do In Tallinn [Estonia] In 2024

 cathederal in tallinn

 This is one of my favourite spots in all of Tallinn because this cathedral is a work of art, both inside and out!
-It’s easy to find and it’s free entrance.
+It’s easy to find and it’s free entry.

-You can get a good shot of this cathedral from every angle, but really stand and appreciate the beautiful architecture on show.
+You can get a good shot of this cathedral from every angle, but give yourself time to really appreciate the beautiful architecture on show.

 3. Explore the Kadriorg Art Museum